 10. La Paz Waterfall Gardens, Costa Rica

-Located about one hour from San Jose, La Paz Waterfall Gardens is home to lush rainforests, spectacular waterfalls and flowers.
+Located about one hour from San José, La Paz Waterfall Gardens is home to lush rainforests, spectacular waterfalls and flowers.
 At its heart is a magnificent waterfall that can be accessed by trails and viewing platforms.
-There is a butterfly observatory, the largest in the world, where you are free to walk amongst these fluttering creatures.
+There is a butterfly observatory, the largest in the world, where you are free to walk among these fluttering creatures.
 There is also a 'hummingbird garden' which attracts 24 different species.